-Bitcoin not only introduced the concepts of blockchain and decentralized currencies to the internet, but also demonstrated that organizational structure, and capital formation can be accomplished through the operation of computer code alone.
-Bitcoin’s blockchain software automatically compensates anyone who records a new block on the chain, using is native reward system, confusingly also labelled bitcoin (it is good practice to use the lower case 'b' to discern the coin from the blockchain's name).
-As of today, each new block entry is compensated with 6.25 bitcoin — that's currently worth $360,000.
+Bitcoin not only introduced the concepts of blockchains and decentralized currencies to the internet, but also demonstrated that organizational structure, and capital formation can be accomplished through the operation of computer code alone.
+Bitcoin’s node operating software automatically compensates anyone who records a new block on the chain, using is native reward system, confusingly also labelled bitcoin (it is good practice to use the lower case 'b' to discern the coin from the blockchain's name).
+As of today, each new block entry is compensated with 6.25 bitcoin — that's currently worth $270,000.

-While the Bitcoin blockchain software is open-source code maintained by developers volunteering their time, even these volunteers have limited power over the network’s functions and evolution.
-All changes to the software’s code must be adopted by a supermajority of Bitcoin software operators in order to become effective throughout the network.
+While the Bitcoin blockchain software is open-source code maintained by developers volunteering their time, these engineers have limited power over the network’s functions and evolution.
+All changes to the software’s code must be adopted by a supermajority of Bitcoin miners in order to become effective throughout the network.
 Today these node operators are distributed over 105 countries, maintaining more than 10,000 Bitcoin blockchain nodes.
 Many of these nodes are comprised of data centers filled with industrial-grade hardware using application-specific integrated circuits (ASICs) - chips specifically designed to execute Bitcoin node software.
-Given the decentralized nature of the network participants a shutdown of the Bitcoin blockchain as unlikely as a failure of the internet itself, and some will argue that it is less plausible.
+Given the decentralized nature of the network participants a shutdown of the Bitcoin blockchain is nearly as unlikely as a global failure of the internet itself, and some will argue that it is less plausible.

 In essence, the Bitcoin blockchain created the first Decentralized Autonomous Organization (DAO): an organization that is solely operated by rules encoded as computer programs executed by the blockchain.
 The latter function is referred to as smart contract and has since been extended by several other blockchains, including — most notably — Ethereum.
-Unlike Bitcoin, which set out to create "digital cash," Ethereum.org initially described ether as a necessary element — a fuel — for operating the distributed application platform Ethereum, albeit changing the vernacular of the site over time to reflect its growing use case for decentralized financial developments.
+Unlike Bitcoin, which set out to create digital cash, Ethereum.org initially described ether as a necessary element — a fuel — for operating the distributed application platform Ethereum, albeit the operators have since changed the vernacular of the site over time to reflect its growing use case for decentralized financial developments.

-An externality of the efficiency of corporations is the centralization of services benefitting from scale and network effects.
+An common thread of the efficiency of corporations is the centralization of services benefitting from scale and network effects.
 This concentration notably effects access to the internet and the World Wide Web, with many users being limited to just one or two service providers.
 The entry points to the web has observably been monopolized by a single for-profit entity: Alphabet Inc., which operates services labelled as 'search' - i.e. Google, video sharing (YouTube), and nearly four hundred other entities.
-The reported mission of the company is “to organize the world's information and make it universally accessible and useful.”
-Given the for-profit and publicly traded status of its parent company, Alphabet Inc., this motto must also align with the need to increase shareholder value.
-While the company’s founders in their initial paper describing their search engine argued that “the goals of the advertising business model do not always correspond to providing quality search to users,” this was indeed the exact business model Google launched two years after its incorporation date.
+The reported mission of the company was "to organize the world's information and make it universally accessible and useful.”
+Given the for-profit and publicly traded status of its parent company, Alphabet Inc., this motto must however align with the need to increase shareholder value.
+While the company’s founders in their initial white paper describing their search engine argued that “the goals of the advertising business model do not always correspond to providing quality search to users,” this was indeed the exact business model Google ultimately launched two years after its incorporation date.

 While corporations can generally be formed for any lawful business or purpose, it is largely understood that the main purpose of a corporation is the creation of profits for its owners.
 The concept that a company’s primary objective is to increase the wealth of its shareholders by paying dividends or causing stock prices to rise has been widely criticized.
 While the discussion is usually limited to the problem of conflicts of interest between a company's management and its stockholders; more recently it also focuses on negative externalities of corporate activity such as pollution of the environment, and polarization of internet users for the improvement of corporate key performance indicators (i.e. 'time-on-site).

 Similar misalignment of interests can be observed in many for-profit endeavors.
 The far-removed values of corporations from the people they purport to serve was brought to light through the breach of Equifax’s consumer database and Facebook’s user data overshare to the political consulting firm Cambridge Analytica.
-The misused or stolen data was not that of the companies’ clients but the data of general users and consumers.
-Both companies used unsecured data policies and centralized databases that gave the subjects little knowledge or control over how their information was handled or stored.
+The misused or stolen data was not that of the companies’ clients but the data of users and consumers of the platforms.
+Both companies used questionable data policies and maintained centralized databases that gave individuals little knowledge or control over how their information was handled or stored.

-The ability to collaborate is the likely main cause for human's success as a species.
-Comparative psychological research with children and our closest primate relatives is starting to elucidate the phylogenetic roots as well as the unique psychological mechanisms that support human cooperative behavior.
+The ability to collaborate is the widely considered the foundation of human's success as a species.
+Comparative psychological research with children and our closest primate relatives, elucidates the phylogenetic roots as well as the unique psychological mechanisms that support human cooperative behavior.